jarv/jarv.org/content/posts/go-channels-sse.md

 After writing these impelementations, I was curious which one can move data faster.
 Not surprisignly, a background Go routine that moves data between channels is much slower than calling moving data in and out of a channel in the call to `Send()`.

-Here are benchmarks of both ring buffer implementationswith a buffer length of `1`:
+Here are benchmarks of both ring buffer implementations with a buffer length of `1`:

 ```sh
 $ go test -bench=. ./...